 Not kept in a form which permits identification of data subjects for longer than is necessary for the purposes for which the data is processed.

 Processed in a manner that ensures its security using appropriate technical and organisational measures to protect against unauthorised or unlawful processing and against accidental loss, destruction or damage.

 Not transferred to another country without appropriate safeguards being in place.Made available to data subjects and allow data subjects to exercise certain rights in relation to their personal data.

 We are also responsible and accountable for ensuring that we can demonstrate compliance with the data protection principles listed above.

 2. WHY DOES HUWS GRAY COLLECT THIS PERSONAL INFORMATION?

-- Purchase and delivery of our products and services.
+- Purchase and / or accept delivery of our products and services.
 We use your personal information to process orders and payments, deliver our products and services and communicate with you about your order, our products and offers.

 - Use data analytics to improve this website, marketing, client relationships, user experience and our organisation in general; and